Alex909hi/Innopolis-tesks-2023/README.md

-tasks for the full-time selection to Innopolis 2023
+Tasks for the full-time selection to Innopolis 2023